eegli/tinyparse/docs/reference/handlers.md

 });
 ```

 Default handlers can be a good place to handle things that Tinyparse is not opinionated about.
 For example, you can print an error to the console and tell the user that they should select one of the available subcommands.
-You can also throw a `ValidationError` here and capture it in the error handler.
+If you need to display the full help text, you can throw a `ValidationError` here and capture it in the error handler, which has access to the help text.
 See the advanced example for more information.